FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Did they jump out at you, or did you just read them as the author’s way of writing?

 The trick is to have confidence in your style.
-If you notice a cliché in your content, ask yourself:
+If you notice a marketing cliché in your content, ask yourself:

 • Am I cutting this cliché because it doesn’t express what I mean and I can come up with something better?